uqnsarke/sockeye/README.rst

 The pipeline outputs a gene x cell expression matrix, as well as a BAM file of aligned reads tagged with cell barcode and UMI information.

-Detailed documentation for all Sockeye commands and algorithms can be found on the `Sockeye documentation page <https://nanoporetech.github.io/sockeye/>`_.

 Prerequisites
 -------------